 Symptoms of temporomandibular disorders include headaches, tenderness of the chewing muscles, and clicking or popping or locking of the joints.
 Sometimes the pain seems to occur near the joint rather than in it.
 Temporomandibular disorders may be the reason for recurring headaches that do not respond to usual medical treatment.
 Other symptoms include pain or stiffness in the neck and shoulders, dizziness, earaches or stuffiness in the ears, and disrupted sleep.

 People with temporomandibular disorders often have difficulty opening their mouth wide.
-For example, most people without temporomandibular disorders can place the tips of their index, middle, and ring fingers held vertically in the space between the upper and lower front teeth without forcing.
+For example, most people without temporomandibular disorders can place the tips of their index, middle, and ring fingers held together and placed horizontally in the space between the upper and lower front teeth without forcing.
 For people with temporomandibular disorders (with the exception of those with hypermobility), this space usually is markedly smaller.

 Internal joint derangement related to anterior disk displacement with reduction usually causes a clicking or popping sound in the joint when the mouth opens wide or the jaw shifts from side to side.
 Other people are sometimes able to hear these sounds.
 In many people, these joint sounds are the only symptoms.
 However, some people also have pain, particularly when chewing hard foods.
 In a small percentage of people, these sounds progress to locking of the joints.